-Print off a mini sheet for each player, so you’re not forever passing the rules back and forth. 😊
+Print a mini sheet for each player. 😊

 The city of Dunhuang lies in north-west China.
 It was a point of vital importance for centuries, resting on the crossroads of two major trade routes of the vast Silk Road network.
 But, as revealed in Dunopedia, the city went into sharp decline when Chinese trade with the outside world moved to the country’s Southern sea routes: so much so that the ancient Silk Road was officially abandoned during the Ming dynasty.